 Integration tests utilize Godog, which uses Gherkin (Cucumber) to define sets of test cases.
-These test cases are known as features in Gherkin terminology known as features.
-The features are located in test/integration/features folder.
+These test cases are known as features in Gherkin terminology.
+Features are located in the test/integration/features directory.
 Features for Minishift follow these basic concepts:

 Features which follow a happy path of user.
 For example, basic.feature or coolstore.feature.

 Features which focuses on specific fields of Minishift functionality or individual commands.
 For example, proxy.feature or cmd-version.feature.

 By default, tests are run against the binary created by

 To run the basic test, use the following command:

 $ make integration